owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/introduction_img_1.md

 title: Image_№1_from_Introduction
 media_type: image

-_title: Rook Frontispiece Penny Magazine, January 31 1839
+_title: The Rook from Penny Magazine
 description: Main page photo
-creator: Owen Monroe Screenshot from Hathi Trust Library PDF
+creator: Society for the Diffusion of Useful Knowledge
-_date: April 25, 2024
+_date:  January 31, 1839
 rights:
 type:
 source: